vikram18rock/S5_OS/README.md

 	dmesg
 	```

-	Look for the output related to your module, including major number, minor number, and timer value.
+	Look for the output related to your module, including major number, minor number, and time value.

 7. **Perform Driver Actions:**